-- Lessons are planned based on geographical skills which are specific for each year group. - Marking and feedback by teacher and peers. - Photographic and video evidence. - Displays of work in classes. - At the end of each half term, skills are highlighted according to whether a child has demonstrated that they have met a skill. - Assessment tracked at the end of each half term and entered onto our assessment tracking system. - Book scrutiny, pupil perceptions and planning audits.
+- Lessons are planned based on geographical skills which are specific for each year group. - Feedback by teacher and peers following the feedback policy - Photographic and video evidence. - Displays show the current vocabulary - At the end of each half term, skills are highlighted according to whether a child has demonstrated that they have met a skill. - Assessment tracked at two points during the school year. - Book scrutiny, pupil perceptions and planning audits.